ralph/RailsCamp-Hamburg-2011-Website/texts/5_sponsoring.md

 * Icon Sponsor "big" (260x125px)
 * Icon Sponsor "medium" (125x125px)

-For details about the pricing, check out these [slides](http://cl.ly/3r3i3l2C1e2L181C2x1q).
+For details about the pricing, check out these slides [[PDF Download]](http://cl.ly/3r3i3l2C1e2L181C2x1q).

 There will be only one Ruby Sponsor, who will get a special presentation.
 Ask for it!